 The national economic crisis has led to an overall decline in home sales and number of listings.
-The data below from the Houston Association of Realtors contains single-family, townhouse, and condominium activity from 1999-2009.
 The data shows a dip in demand for single-family homes, indicated by the dip in the volume of sales.
 However, while the dollar volume took a dip from 2008-2009, the median price has held steady for the past three years.